daviddarkins-accenture/lotr/README.md

 This relationship enables Identity Resolution and allows Data Cloud to match characters to Salesforce Person Accounts.

 **Note:** DLOs are the underlying storage layer in Data Cloud.
-When you create a Data Stream, the DLO is automatically created.
-You don't manually create DLOs - they're generated from your Data Stream configuration.
+When you deploy a Data Stream, the DLO structure is automatically created, but you must configure the mapping to Salesforce objects manually through the Data Mapping section.

 **Reference:** [Data Lake Objects in Data Cloud](https://help.salesforce.com/s/articleView?id=sf.c360a_data_lake_objects.htm)